rjrpaz/deploy-using-helm/README.md

 The purpose of this lab is to develop a full provisioned pipeline to deploy a static web page.

+You can clone [this](https://github.com/rjrpaz/deploy-using-helm) repository to get some of the files that are we going to use during the lab.

 ## Objectives

 1. Build your own Docker image that can serve a static "Hello World" HTML page